bpmn-os/bpmnos-engine/docs/md/main.md

 ![Architecture](images/Architecture.svg)

-The framework is composed of serveral components illustrated above:
+The framework is composed of the components illustrated above:

 - **Model provider**: The model provider reads a @ref BPMNOS::Model::Model "BPMN model" containing extension elements required for optimisation and simulation.
 - **Data provider**: The data provider creates instances of the processes with respective instance data.
 It creates a @ref BPMNOS::Model::Scenario "scenario" that can be run by the execution engine.